Impact of Recessions

 Motor-vehicle deaths and death rates compared against the backdrop of recession periods reveal several interesting trends.

-The latest 2016-2018 motor-vehicle data does indeed show a substantial increase in the number of fatalities compared to recession and immediate post-recession levels.
+The latest 2016-2019 motor-vehicle data does indeed show a substantial increase in the number of fatalities compared to the 2008 recession and immediate post-recession levels.

 In contrast, the mileage-based death rate does not typically increase substantially, but instead stabilizes or continues a slow, steady decline following recessions.